 - Add crab meat, creamed corn, and cornstarch mixture.
 Stirring until the broth is thickened.

 - Add more cornstarch and water mixture if needed until it reaches the desired consistency.

 Step 3.
 Add the Beaten Egg

-Turn off the heat, stir in the sesame oil and chopped scallions.
+- Turn off the heat, and stir in the sesame oil, and chopped scallions.
 Serve the soup while still warm.

 What to Serve with